New York State Disability Benefits

 - No disability benefits will be paid if you file a claim more than 26 weeks after becoming disabled.

-The sooner you apply for disability benefits after an auto accident, the better your chances may be for getting compensation—don’t delay.
+The sooner you apply for disability benefits after a car accident, the better your chances may be for getting compensation—don’t delay.

 Get the Help You Need

-If you’ve been injured in a motor vehicle accident, the auto accident lawyers at William Mattar Law Offices want to help protect your legal rights.
+If you’ve been injured in a motor vehicle accident, the car accident injury lawyers at William Mattar Law Offices want to help protect your legal rights.
 Contact us 24 hours a day, seven days a week—call (844) 444-4444 or complete our free initial consultation form, today.